NVIDIA/deepops/docs/kubeflow.md

 Kubeflow is an [open source project](https://github.com/kubeflow/kubeflow) and is regularly evolving and adding [new features](https://github.com/kubeflow/kubeflow/blob/master/ROADMAP.md).

+As part of the Kubeflow installation, the MPI Operator will also be installed.
+This will add the `MPIJob` CustomResourceDefinition to the cluster, enabling multi-pod or multi-node workloads.
+See [here](https://github.com/kubeflow/mpi-operator/tree/master/) for details and examples.

 ## Installation

 Deploy Kubernetes by following the [DeepOps Kubernetes Deployment Guide](kubernetes-cluster.md)